Divorce paperwork can be completely overwhelming. If you’re feeling defeated by mountains of papers, here are tips on what to focus on first.

-The new year can bring with it a lot of paperwork.
-Divorce paperwork can be incredibly overwhelming if you’re going through a divorce.
-It’s not unusual for us to meet a client that has collected multiple boxes of documents, spent more than $30,000 in attorney’s fees, and been through two or three attorneys.
+Divorce paperwork can be incredibly daunting.
+It’s not unusual for us to meet a client who has collected multiple filing boxes full of documents, spent more than $30,000 in lawyer’s fees, and been through two or three lawyers.

 The frustration and worry is written on their face when we first meet.
 They are beyond stressed and so devastated because they trusted that if they followed legal counsel and gave all requested paperwork to their attorney, that they would be taken care of.
 The defeat on their face when they realize that’s not really what happened is prevalent.